-When addressing issues of hair removal, or reducing the appearance of hair, various topical agents are available, such as depilatory and hair-bleaching creams.
+When addressing hair removal issues or reducing the appearance of hair, various topical agents are available, such as depilatory and hair-bleaching creams.
 According to Health Canada guidelines, thioglycolic acid is permitted in depilatory products at concentrations equal to or less than 5% with a pH of 7 to 12.7.

-Sodium, calcium, and potassium hydroxide, which are also found in depilatory creams, disassociate into sodium, calcium, potassium, and hydroxide ions.
-These ions are found abundantly in the body, and the amount of these chemicals found in consumer products that would come in contact with skin would be negligible, especially compared with the average daily dietary intake.
-In addition, although they might permeate the skin, the systemic absorption of these ions is minimal and therefore they do not increase serum levels and would not be considered a problem for use during pregnancy.
+Sodium, calcium, and potassium hydroxide, also found in depilatory creams, disassociate into sodium, calcium, potassium, and hydroxide ions.
+These ions are found abundantly in the body.
+The amount of these chemicals found in consumer products that would contact skin would be negligible, especially compared with the average daily dietary intake.
+In addition, although they might permeate the skin, the systemic absorption of these ions is minimal.
+Therefore they do not increase serum levels and would not be considered a problem for use during pregnancy.

-In an in vitro study involving the human skin, hydrogen peroxide was detectable in the dermis only after the application of high hydrogen peroxide concentrations for several hours.
+In an in vitro study involving the human skin, hydrogen peroxide was detectable in the dermis only after applying high hydrogen peroxide concentrations for several hours.
 However, because cosmetic products such as hair-bleaching creams contain low concentrations of hydrogen peroxide, it is unlikely that substantial amounts are absorbed after topical application.
 In addition, once absorbed, hydrogen peroxide is rapidly metabolized.
-Therefore, the use of these products during pregnancy is not expected to be a concern when done in moderation.
+Therefore, using these products during pregnancy is not expected to be a concern when done in moderation.

-Apart from hydroquinone (which is absorbed systemically in fairly substantial amounts and should be used very sparingly) and topical retinoids (owing to the troubling case reports), skin care products are not expected to increase the risk of malformations or other adverse effects on the developing fetus.
+Apart from hydroquinone (which is absorbed systemically in fairly substantial amounts and should be used very sparingly) and topical retinoids (owing to the troubling case reports), skincare products are not expected to increase the risk malformations or other adverse effects on the developing fetus.
 Consequently, pregnant women can look their best without compromising the health of their unborn children.